habitat-sh/habitat/www/source/docs/habitat-cli.html.md

 **FLAGS**

 ```
 -f, --force       Load or reload an already loaded service.
-If the service was previously loaded and running this$2peration will also restart the service
-    --no-color    Turn ANSI color off
+If the service was previously loaded and running this operation will also restart the service --no-color    Turn ANSI color off
 -v                Verbose output; shows line numbers
 -h, --help        Prints help information
 ```